foolin/tigo/README.md

 ### Router

-Router manages the routing table and dispatches incoming requests to appropriate handlers.
-A router instance is created by calling the `routing.New()` method.
+Router manages the tigo table and dispatches incoming requests to appropriate handlers.
+A router instance is created by calling the `tigo.New()` method.

 To hook up router with fasthttp, use the following code: